Nancypatel1103/ComplianceClient/compliance client.md

 4. After that click on the **“save”** button.

 ### How to create a profile
-1. To activate a profile you have to select a new profile by going to select profile as shown in the image.
+1. To activate a profile you have to select a new profile by going to the profile as shown in the image.
 2. Then you have to write the profile name.
 Then the profile has to be done as explained in **"[How to configure the profile](#how-to-configure-the-profile)”**.
    ![how to create](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/2dd3c1e1-8fd2-43c8-a34c-447b60517930)